Mark Ronson: Career

-2001–05: Here Comes the Fuzz and initial producing
+2001–2005: Here Comes the Fuzz and initial producing

-Mark made the leap from DJ to producer after Nikka Costa's manager, Dominique Trenier, heard one of his sets and introduced the musicians.
-Ronson produced Costa's song "Everybody Got Their Something," and Ronson soon signed a record contract with Elektra Records.
-He had already produced tracks for Hilfiger ads and, in 2001, used the connection to have Costa's single "Like a Feather" used in an advertisement.
+Ronson transitioned from DJ to producer after Nikka Costa's manager, Dominique Trenier, heard one of his sets and introduced him to several musicians.
+Ronson produced Costa's song "Everybody Got Their Something", and Ronson soon signed a record contract with Elektra Records.
+He had already produced tracks for Hilfiger ads and, in 2001, used the connection to have Costa's single "Like a Feather" feature in an advertisement.

-Ronson's debut album, Here Comes the Fuzz, was released in 2003.
-Despite poor initial sales, it was generally well received by critics.
-As well as writing the songs on the album, Ronson created the beats, played guitar, keyboards, and bass.
+Ronson's debut album, Here Comes the Fuzz, was released in 2003 and according to a retrospective review "the record sold poorly and (...) critical reception was lukewarm at best, dismissive at worst".
 The album featured performances from artists from diverse genres, including Mos Def, Jack White, Sean Paul, Nappy Roots and Rivers Cuomo.
-The lead single and best known song from the album, "Ooh Wee," samples "Sunny" by Boney M and features the rappers Nate Dogg, Ghostface Killah, Trife Da God, and Saigon.
-The song charted at number 15 on the UK Singles Chart and was used in a number of films, including in Honey (2003) and on its soundtrack.
-Two weeks after releasing Here Comes the Fuzz, Elektra Records dropped him.
+The lead single "Ooh Wee," reached no. 15 on the UK Singles Chart, and was used in a number of films, including in Honey (2003).
+Two weeks after releasing Here Comes the Fuzz, Elektra Records dropped Ronson.
 In 2004, Ronson formed his own record label, Allido Records, a subsidiary of Sony BMG's J Records, along with his longtime manager Rich Kleiman.
-The first artist he signed to Allido was rapper Saigon, who later left to sign with Just Blaze's Fort Knox Entertainment.
-He has signed Rhymefest, most well known for winning the Grammy for co-writing Kanye West's "Jesus Walks."